life insurance rates by age chart in canada

 While age plays the biggest role, insurance companies weigh several other applicant characteristics when pricing policies.

-Your Gender
+Gender

-Your Health Status
+Health Status

 Applicants undergo medical exams and testing to determine their health risk class, which directly impacts premiums.
-Super Preferred classes get the lowest rates, while Substandard classes pay the most.
+Preferred classes get the lowest rates, while Substandard classes pay the most.

-Your Occupation
+Occupation

 Hazardous Activities